See, I wanted a Windows based full featured PHP software development environment without spending an arm and a leg.

 - Download all necessary components manually.
 Do not rely on the update manager automagic built into Eclipse.
 The Eclipse folk are having a hard time figuring out all the correct filenames for package dependencies, so there’s a not so slight chance that the update manager will yell at you at various occasions.
 You’ll need (at the time of this writing)

 - Eclipse SDK 3.1.2, the latest version 3.2 won’t work with PHPEclipse 1.1.8 yet.

 - Eclipse Web Tools in a version matching the core Eclipse SDK framework.

 - PHPEclipse.
 The Tool.

 - DBG, a debug extension for your version of PHP.
 Do not even try to employ this component for a non matching version of PHP, as it will fail either in subtle ways – or crash Apache.
-You can either go for the official free DBG builds which cover everything from PHP 4.x up to all but the latest versions of PHP, or fetch yourself a build of the free version for PHP 5.1.4.

 - A web server packaged with MySQL and PHP.
 Use XAMPP.
 Be careful to choose a package containing PHP in a version supported by the DBG extension.